mesosphere/dcos-docs-site/pages/services/beta-cassandra/1.0.32-3.0.14-beta/node-settings/index.md

 # Virtual networks

-Cassandra supports deployment [virtual networks](/1.10/networking/virtual-networks/) on DC/OS (including the `dcos` overlay network) allowing each node to have its own IP address and not use the ports resources on the agent.
+Cassandra supports deployment on [virtual networks](/1.10/networking/virtual-networks/) on DC/OS (including the `dcos` overlay network) allowing each node to have its own IP address and not use the ports resources on the agent.
 This can be specified by passing the following configuration during installation:
 ```json
 {
     "service": {